AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 This approach enables merchants to design and implement a highly flexible, customizable, and scalable solution that best suits their business requirements while minimizing operational responsibilities and costs.

 In general, Adobe is responsible for developing and maintaining secure core application code, maintaining the security of the platform, ensuring the platform's SOC 2 and PCI compliance and its compatibility with PCI-compliant technology components (for example, PHP, Redis), and responding to security issues concerning the core platform.
-Adobe is also responsible for working with its cloud service provider and CDN partners to resolve issues that may arise.
+Adobe is also responsible for working with cloud service providers and CDN partners to resolve issues that may arise.

 Merchants are responsible for maintaining secure custom code and integrations with third-party applications, ensuring secure application development, obtaining PCI certification if requested by the merchant's payment processor, and reacting and responding to security incidents.